confluentinc/confluent-kubernetes-examples/connector/replicator-with-monitoring/README.md

 In this step you will be creating secrets to be used to authenticate the clusters.

 ```
-# Specify the credentials required by the souce and destination cluster.
+# Specify the credentials required by the source and destination cluster.
 To understand how these
 # credentials are configured, see
 # https://github.com/confluentinc/confluent-kubernetes-examples/tree/master/security/secure-authn-encrypt-deploy